-SteelZero, by the Climate Group and ResponsibleSteel, is a global initiative to drive international market demand for net zero steel by building a united group of forward-thinking organisations - steel buyers, specifiers and others - to support this transition.

-Harnessing collective purchasing power and influence, SteelZero sends a strong signal to steel producers, investors and policymakers to accelerate the responsible production and sourcing of steel.
+SteelZero, led by the Climate Group in partnership with ResponsibleSteel, is a global initiative that brings together forward-looking organisations to speed up the transition to a net zero steel industry.
+Organisations that join SteelZero make a public commitment to use, procure and specify 100% net zero steel by 2050.
+By harnessing their collective purchasing power and influence, SteelZero sends a strong demand signal to shift global markets and policies towards responsible production and sourcing of steel.